iotaledger/bee-rfcs/text/0030-protocol-messages.md

 ## `Message` trait

-The `Message` trait is protocol agnostic and only provides serialization and deserialization to and from bytes buffers.
+The `Message` trait is protocol agnostic and only provides serialization and deserialization to and from byte buffers.
 It should not be used as is but rather be paired with a higher layer - like a type-length-value encoding - and as such does not provide any safety check on inputs/outputs.